myopicmage/aiti/Players/1 - Setting/2 - History.md

 ### Aiti

 Aiti was a special Unrealized.
-Through some fluke, either luck, or some divine spark, or just a little bit of chaos, Aiti realised that she had potential.
+Through some fluke, either luck, or some divine spark, or just a little bit of chaos, Aiti realized that she had potential.
 She decided that she wanted to be.
 And with that tiny thought, she _became_.
 Where once there was twilight darkness, now there was a massive planet, the first true entity of this new material plane.

 Other Unrealized quickly (though it was difficult to know, as time had not truly begun) followed suit, becoming stars and planets of their own.
 A slow wave of existence spread through Piileva, and a new plane was born.